 Youth Foster Support Program

-Memorial University’s Youth Foster Support Program is a new bursary for students who have been in foster care in Newfoundland and Labrador for a minimum of 12 months.
-The bursaries will cover full time undergraduate tuition and required fees.
-This bursary is valued at the cost of tuition and required fees for fulltime undergraduate students – based on NL tuition rates for the 2021-2022 academic year.
+Memorial University’s Youth Foster Support Program is a bursary for students who have been in foster care in Newfoundland and Labrador for a minimum of 12 months.
+This bursary is valued at the cost of tuition and required fees for fulltime undergraduate students – based on NL tuition rates for the 2022-2023 academic year.
 Each academic year this amount will be adjusted as fees change.
-The bursary will cover the four years (or eight semesters) of undergraduate study, including Marine Institute diploma programs where tuition/fees and program duration may be less than noted above.
+The bursary will cover four years (or eight semesters) of undergraduate study, including Marine Institute diploma programs where tuition/fees and program duration may be less than noted above.

-- While the program is available to students starting in the first semester of each academic year, Memorial will accept up to 10 students in spring semester 2021.
-The remaining 10 (or higher) will be awarded for the September 2021 intake.
+- While the program is available to students starting in the first semester of each academic year, Memorial will accept up to 20 students in each academic year.

 - To be considered for this bursary, students must complete the bursary application and include a letter of support to be completed by the Department of Children, Seniors and Social Development.
 To obtain this confirmation, you must complete the Application for client File Information from Children, Seniors, and Social Development.

 To be eligible for this bursary, an applicant must: